HMNZS Philomel: History

 The naval base was founded in 1921 when the New Zealand Division of the Royal Navy was first formed.
-The old cruiser HMS Philomel, with her engines and armament removed, was moored at the Admiralty reservation, Devonport Dockyard, Auckland, and re-commissioned as a naval training base.
+The old cruiser HMS Philomel, with her engines and armament removed, was moored at the Admiralty reservation, Devonport Dockyard, and re-commissioned as a naval training base.
 HMS Philomel has been described as the "Cradle of the Navy."

 In October 1941, on the creation of the Royal New Zealand Navy, HMS Philomel was recommissioned as the training base HMNZS Philomel.
 Because of wartime demands for increased training many of her training functions were transferred, along with the ship's main mast, to a new base HMNZS Tamaki situated at Motuihe Island.

 Over the years Philomel sprouted many creative additions on her decks in an effort to provide more space for her operations.
 These physical extensions then spilled over to the use of onshore buildings.

 In January 1947 the boat Philomel was finally decommissioned and HMNZS Philomel became a land establishment.
 In 2000, HMNZS Tamaki was decommissioned with its functions absorbed again by HMNZS Philomel.